CianMRoche/AstroWiki/Compact objects/Questions.md

+## 71
-## 71. Sketch the frequency distribution of the emission of a typical QSO from radio to X-ray frequencies.
+**Sketch the frequency distribution of the emission of a typical QSO from radio to X-ray frequencies.**